lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    # write_dump all atom dump.lammpstrj
    # dump myxtc xtc atom 1000 dump.xtc

+..  container:: justify

    *Note --* To generate smaller dump files, use the compressed xtc format.
 You can do it by commenting the mydmp line and by uncommenting both the write_dump and myxtc lines.
 This is useful for generating higher resolution trajectories without using too much space.

    Let us use a simple thermostating and shake:

 ..  code-block:: bash
    :caption: *to be copied in pullonPEG/input.lammps*